labsland/labdiscoverylib/docs/source/advanced.rst

    task = weblab.get_task(task_id)
    print(task.data['a'])

-When WebLab-Deusto calls to clean resources to your laboratory, **labdiscoverylib** will report of whether all the tasks assigned to the current session have finished or not, and no user will be assigned until the task is finished.
+When LabDiscoveryEngine calls to clean resources to your laboratory, **labdiscoverylib** will report of whether all the tasks assigned to the current session have finished or not, and no user will be assigned until the task is finished.
 So make sure that your task ends in time so as to not consume time of other users, and avoid starting tasks when the